 Julius Erving & The Death Of Myths & Legends In Basketball

-I was living in Florida in 1989 when I first started watching basketball.
-The Orlando Magic just got an expansion team, Hoops and David Robinson made basketball cards popular and not only was Michael Jordan not the favorite player among most basketball fans but it was ok to prefer Bo Jackson and his Nike “Bo Knows” campaign over Jordan and his Nike shoes.
-Keep in mind, this is not six rings Jordan that wore Air Jordans that people slept outside of malls and rioted for.
-This is ringless-scared-of-Detroit MJ and my trips to the mall was all about arcades and getting converse shoes that the league’s best, Magic, Bird, McHale, King, Thomas and of course the legendary Doctor J, would wear on their feet.
+I first started watching basketball in 1989, while I was living in a small Florida town called Titusville.
+The Orlando Magic just got an expansion team, Hoops and David Robinson made basketball cards popular and not only was Michael Jordan NOT the favorite player among most basketball fans, but it was OK to prefer Bo Jackson and his Nike “Bo Knows” campaign over Jordan and his Nike shoes.
+Keep in mind, this is not six rings Jordan wearing Air Jordan shoes people were willing to sleep outside of malls and riot for.
+This is ringless-scared-of-Detroit MJ and my trips to the werel was all about arcades and getting converse shoes that the league’s best — Magic, Bird, McHale, King, Thomas and of course the legendary Doctor J — would wear on their feet.

 See, Doctor J was more of a myth than a man to me.
 I didn’t judge him by the standards of the teachers, parents and adult I came in contact with.
-I talked about him the way I talked about the latest Stallone film character or Marvel comic book hero and in 1990 I was first exposed to The Doctor’s entertaining borderline unrealistic action footage via a VHS tape called NBA Superstars.
-Those 4 minutes and 52 seconds of magnetic tape along with some select photos and stories of others is all I had of the man’s 16 year career.
+I talked about him the way I talked about the latest Stallone film character or Marvel comic book hero.
+And in 1990, I was first exposed to The Doctor’s borderline unrealistic action footage via a VHS tape called NBA Superstars.
+Those four minutes and 52 seconds of magnetic tape along with some select photos and stories of others is all I had of the man’s 16-year career.
 But, that’s all I needed.

 My feelings about basketball and the legends of the sport is very similar.
 I can show you YouTube highlights from LeBron or Durant’s last great game and we can tweet and talk about it with thousands of people we don’t know on Twitter, Facebook and Instagram but I feel like our instant gratification today will be doing a disservice to the legacy of these great players.
 Years from now, we won’t be able to talk about LeBron as a myth because we have proof of everything he did as a man.